spbooks/html5games1/README.md

 Each example package also includes a `npm run build` command that will transpile the JavaScript into a single `build.js` file that can be run with the included `index.html` file, and deployed to servers etc.

-## Missing examples
+## Examples to come

 I'm organizing the code for each chapter.
-Still remaining:
+There's still a little tidying going on.
+Also, still remaining:

 ```
-ch08/13-23
 ch09/*
 ```